Bar-Dev/Reillys-Honey-Farm-MS2/testing.md

 ## Testing

 For testing I examined the common structures to all pages across all pages and then examined the rest of each page individually.
+Responsivness was adjusted using Media Queries up to 1980px and down to 320px in widths.
 The following are the tests that I conducted:

 ### Navbar (from Home Page)